hunter-college-ossd-fall-2019/nancydocode-weekly/README.md

-This repository belongs to `nancydocode` and contains [weekly blogs](https://hunter-college-ossd-fall-2019.github.io/nancydocode-weekly/about/) written by _Nancy Yoon_ for a course in **Open Source**.
+This repository belongs to `nancydocode` and contains weekly blogs written by **Nancy Yoon** for a course in _Open Source_. [here](https://hunter-college-ossd-fall-2019.github.io/nancydocode-weekly/about/)